 Your server can be configured to reject transfers that are not encrypted, or that are not encrypted with a strong enough cipher.
-Aspera recommends setting an encryption cipher of at least AES-128.
+Set an encryption cipher of at least AES-128.
 AES-192 and AES-256 are also supported but result in slower transfers.
 Run the following command to require encryption: